Dealing With Someone Who Is Always Right

 Dealing with someone who is always right can feel disempowering.
 Because if we believe they are right, then we automatically must be wrong.
-This line of thinking leads to comparison and judgment as one person will always appear to be “on top” in the relationship rather than honoring equality.
-It may even feel like who you are, what you think and what you want are all being “blocked” by that person’s unrelenting singular point of view.
+This line of thinking leads to comparison and judgment.
+One person will always appear to be “on top” in the relationship rather than honoring equality.
+It may even feel like who you are, what you think, and what you want are being “blocked” by that person’s unrelenting singular point of view.
 That feeling may make you want to give up on the relationship entirely.
 And I get it!

 Below are some of the tools that you can use to communicate and interact with someone who is hell-bent on proving how right they are…all the time.

 People who love to be right also have a tendency to enjoy seeing other people squirm and fume.
 Your anger and frustration may be rocket fuel for the trajectory of their argument.
 So when you feel your temperature rising toward an argument, take a deep breath.
 Excuse yourself if possible, take a deep breath, and remind yourself how you want to deal with this person.
 The trick is to diffuse their righteous rant, not add fuel to the fire.

 Being right is a paradox.
 People who are “always right” seem to have such confidence and assuredness.
 But understand now that righteousness is usually held by someone who isn’t certain.
 You see, we only defend the things in our life that we fear are at risk.
 We defend weakness and ignorance.